danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-14-protocol-array-extensions.md

 ---
 title: Protocol array extensions not working
 date:  2018-02-14 08:00:00 +0100
-tags:  ios swift protocols extensions
+tags:  swift protocols extensions
 image: /assets/blog/2018/2018-02-14.png
 ---

-In an app of mine, I want to redesign how we extend protocol-based domain models.
-However, what first looked like a walk in the park, turned into a Swift nightmare, with problems that I'm still struggling with.
+In a project that I'm currently working on, I want to redesign how we extend protocol-based domain models.
+However, what first looked east turned into a Swift nightmare, with problems that I'm still struggling with.

 ## Disclaimer